 A resource page.

-A resource page is a page on your site that lists any tools, links and resources that your audience would find useful, preferably ones that you've already mentioned on your site before (like when you “open your kimono”).
+A resource page is a page on your site that lists any tools, links and resources that your audience would find useful, preferably ones that you've already mentioned on your site before.

 I also have a Best of Smart Passive Income Page, which is where I've organized the most important articles and podcasts published on the site.
 It's similar and you could combine the two, but I like to keep them separate because it would be too overwhelming with both.